 8. Area 51 employees once took the facility to court over hazardous working conditions.

-In the 1990s, Jonathan Turley—a lawyer and professor at George Washington University—was approached by workers from Area 51 who claimed exposure to the site’s hazardous materials and waste was making them sick.
-In an article for the Los Angeles Times, Turley wrote that the workers "described how the government had placed discarded equipment and hazardous waste in open trenches the length of football fields, then doused them with jet fuel and set them on fire.
+In the 1990s, Area 51 workers approached Jonathan Turley, a lawyer and professor at George Washington University, with complaints about exposure to the site’s hazardous materials and waste that was making them sick.
+In a Los Angeles Times op-ed, Turley wrote that the workers "described how the government had placed discarded equipment and hazardous waste in open trenches the length of football fields, then doused them with jet fuel and set them on fire.
 The highly toxic smoke blowing through the desert base was known as 'London fog' by workers.
 Many came down with classic skin and respiratory illnesses associated with exposure to burning hazardous waste.
 A chief aim of the lawsuits was to discover exactly what the workers had been exposed to so they could get appropriate medical care."

 According to Turley, "we prevailed in demonstrating that the government had acted in violation of federal law.
 However, the government refused to declassify information about what it had burned in the trenches, which meant that workers (and their doctors) still didn’t know what they had been exposed to.
 The government also refused to acknowledge the name of the base.
 The burning at Area 51 was in all likelihood a federal crime.
 But the government escaped responsibility by hiding behind secrecy[.]"